FEDERAL DIRECT GRADUATE PLUS LOAN

 Direct Graduate PLUS Loan Amount

-If you have a prior bachelor's degree, or if you have completed at least three years of undergraduate study, you will be eligible for the Federal Direct Graduate PLUS Loan.
-For those admitted without at least three years of undergraduate study completed, you will not be eligible for the Federal Direct Graduate PLUS Loan and should instead look at your private loan options.
+If you have a prior bachelor's degree, or if you have completed at least three years of undergraduate study, you will be eligible to apply for the Federal Direct Graduate PLUS Loan.
+For those admitted without at least three years of undergraduate study completed, you will not be eligible to apply for the Federal Direct Graduate PLUS Loan and should instead look at your private loan options.

 If eligible for the program, your maximum Federal Direct Graduate PLUS Loan eligibility is equal to your cost of attendance budget less your Federal Direct Loans and any other financial assistance offered to you from any other source.

 The Federal Direct Graduate PLUS Loan is subject to a mandatory loan origination fee of 4.276%.

 The interest rate on Federal Graduate PLUS Loan is 6.31% if first disbursed between July 1, 2016 and June 30, 2017.
 Interest rates for loans first disbursed after July 1, 2017 have yet to be determined.

 Federal Student Loans are required by law to provide a range of flexible repayment options, including but not limited to, income-based repayment and income contingent repayment plans, and loan forgiveness benefits which other students loans are not required to do.